tangentsoft/pidp8i/doc/cc8-manual.md

 This compiler is supplied in both source and binary forms as part of the PiDP-8/I software distribution.

+The native CC8 compiler is built from source code to SABR assembly by the CC8 cross-compiler unless you pass `--disable-os8-cc8` to the PiDP-8/I distribution’s `configure` script to suppress it.
+Those SABR files are then copied to a virtual DECtape image, which is attached to the PDP-8 simulator, assembled, and linked to produce the CC8 native OS/8 compiler by the [`cc8-tu56.os8`][cctu] script run by [`os8-run`](./os8-run.md).
+Take a look at that script and the `os8-run` docs if you want to learn more about this process.

+[cctu]: /file?fn=media/os8/scripts/cc8-tu56.os8

+Because the CC8 native is compiled *by* CC8, the [standard memory layout](#memory) applies to the compiler itself.
+Among other things, this means each phase requires approximately 16&nbsp;kWords of core.

 We ship pre-built binaries to avoid a chicken-and-egg problem: the binaries require a working OS/8 environment to be built, but when the